 Fossil fuels can be stored for an indefinite amount of time, handy in preparing for the winter months.
 However, a lot of space is required to find, extract and produce the fuels into usable power.

-On the other hand, batteries are used to store renewable energy, which can wear out quickly, and then that power can be lost, if stored incorrectly.
+On the other hand, batteries are used to store renewable clean energy, which can wear out quickly, and then that power can be lost, if stored incorrectly.
 Also, renewable energy generation technologies take a lot of space to install (even more than extracting fossil fuels).
 It takes almost 100 acres of land for solar panels to generate approximately 20 megawatts of energy.
 To put this into perspective, a nuclear power plant taking up this amount of space would produce five times the amount that solar panels could manage.

 Fossil fuel energy is cheap because we have a well-developed infrastructure to manage them, so they can be utilised effectively.
 Because surplus can be stored, prices of fossil fuels are lowered if the weather is mild.

 The storage cost of renewable energy may turn out to be more expensive if batteries for energy storage are not efficient enough, for example.
 In addition, batteries can wear out quickly.
 Hence, a high and expensive maintenance cost is necessary.
 On the other hand, renewable energy could help save money in the long term.